Macdonald index from 3d TQFT: Macdonald index formula

 \subsection{Computation of Macdonald index}

 For a Lagrangian theory, the superconformal index can be computed simply by combining contributions from the free fields and projecting them to the gauge-invariant sector by integrating over the gauge group.
 However, for a non-Lagrangian theory, such as the Argyres-Douglas theory \cite{Argyres:1995jj, Argyres:1995xn, Eguchi:1996vu, Cecotti:2010fi, Xie:2012hs}, we need to resort to alternative methods.
 The Macdonald index for Argyres-Douglas theories can be computed using several methods, each with its own strengths and weaknesses.
-Also, each methods give rise to a different formula, which is supposed to be identical in the end.
-This provides non-trivial mathematical identities.
+Moreover, each method yields a different formula, though the final expressions are expected to coincide, leading to non-trivial mathematical identities.

-\paragraph{$\CN=1$ Lagrangian flowing to $\CN=2$ AD theory} The AD theories of $(A_1, A_n)$, $(A_1, D_n)$, $(A_{k-1}, A_{kn-1})$, $(A_{k-1}, D_{kn+1})$ type and a few more admit $\CN=1$ Lagrangian gauge theories flow to $\CN=2$ fixed points \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo, Agarwal:2017roi, Benvenuti:2017bpg}.
+\paragraph{$\CN=1$ Lagrangian flowing to $\CN=2$ AD theory} The AD theories of $(A_1, A_n)$, $(A_1, D_n)$, $(A_{k-1}, A_{kn-1})$, $(A_{k-1}, D_{kn+1})$ type and a few more admit $\CN=1$ Lagrangian gauge theory descriptions that flow to $\CN=2$ fixed points \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo, Agarwal:2017roi, Benvenuti:2017bpg}.
 Therefore, one can use the contour integral formula for the full index and take the Macdonald limit to obtain the index.
 So far, this is the only known way to obtain the full index of AD theories.

-However, this method has the following drawback: Firstly, not all AD theories admit such a Lagrangian description.
-For example, $(A_{k-1}, A_{n-1})$ theory with $(k, n)=1$, whose associated VOA is given by the $W$-minimal model $W(k, k+n)$, does not have a known Lagrangian description for $k>1$.
+However, this method has some drawbacks: Firstly, not all AD theories admit such a Lagrangian description.
+For example, $(A_{k-1}, A_{n-1})$ theory with $(k, n)=1$, whose associated VOA is given by the $W$-minimal model $W(k, k+n)$, does not have a known Lagrangian description for $k>2$.
 Secondly, this method is computationally inefficient for obtaining the Macdonald index.
-Especially, the integrand is singular as we take the $p\to 0$ limit.
-We need to evaluate the integral first and then take the Macdonald limit.
+In particular, the integrand is singular as we take the $p\to 0$ limit.
+So one must first evaluate the integral of the full index and then take the Macdonald limit.